Assam: Unaffiliated school students can now take HSLC exams under new govt policy

 According to reports, the Advocate General assured that students currently studying in non-recognized schools can now take regular admission into Class 9 at nearby government institutions to maintain eligibility for the HSLC exam.

 However, this relaxation comes with specific conditions.
-Students must be admitted as regular students in government schools, ensuring they comply with all academic standards and maintain full attendance.
+Authorities must admit students as regular students in government schools, ensuring they comply with all academic standards and maintain full attendance.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-A mere transfer or symbolic enrollment will not suffice—academic regularity must be proven, officials said.
+Officials said that a mere transfer or symbolic enrollment will not suffice and that students must prove academic regularity.

 The Assam State Secondary Education Board has also issued a formal directive canceling direct HSLC exam registrations from non-affiliated private schools.